hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 ### Where do I find plugins?
 Try looking around [here](https://duckduckgo.com).
+You can also see a list at [awesome-hyprland](https://github.com/hyprland-community/awesome-hyprland#plugins).
+Note it may not be complete.

 ### Are plugins safe?
 As long as you read the source code of your plugin(s) and can see there's nothing bad going on,